rackerlabs/design-system/_component_design/chips.md

 resource: true
 status: stable
 last-modified: 2017-11-16
-helix-ui-css: false
-helix-ui-javascript: false
 ---

 {% include toc.html %}

 <section class="static-section" markdown="1">

-## Introduction

 <div class="hxRow" markdown="1">

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

-### When to use
+## When to use

+Chips represent a block of information, such as a user, a device, a filter term, or metadata.
+Chips provide the user with a visual understanding of the information, and the ability to interact with it.
+Contact information and tags are common types of chips.

-Chips are best used with indicating a list of items that may be part of a different workflow.
-For example, adding or removing a list of requestors on a ticket.
+Chips are best used when indicating a list of items that might be part of a different workflow.
+For example, use chips when users add or remove requestors to or from a ticket.

-### Best practices
+## Best practices

+Consider the following best practices when designing a chip:

 - Avoid using chips in multiple locations on a page.
-- Ensure the user can concretely identify the item represented by the chip.
+- Label the chip so that the user can identify the item represented by the chip.

 {% endcolumn %}